You want some free stuff? Not just any free stuff, but genuinely useful things you’ll be glad you found?

 Some of the people on this list also offer other resources that you can pay for, if you want.
 And some of them have given me affiliate links — I’ve marked those with an asterisk (like this*) so you know who’s who.

-To prevent you (and me) getting lost, I’ve split the list into sections according to what the freebies help you do: marketing, writing, research and so on.
+To prevent you (and me) getting lost, I’ve split the list into sections according to what the freebies help you do: marketing, writing, research, and so on.

-Free Resources to Get You Hired
+Free Resources to Get Freelance Writers Hired

 Free Business and Marketing Tips

 It’s still growing —have you seen the newest interviews in the collection?
 The latest addition is an interview with the CEO of People Per Hour explaining how to succeed in freelance marketplaces.

-7. Tiffany Jansen’s free ebook The Sure Fire, Can’t Screw It Up, Completely Kosher, Super Fun Trick That’ll Make Your Competition Totally Irrelevant… And Six Ways To Do It
+8. The Sure Fire, Can’t Screw It Up, Completely Kosher, Super Fun Trick That’ll Make Your Competition Totally Irrelevant… And Six Ways To Do It

 Free Resources to Get You Paid

 It takes the uncertainty out of rate-setting.
 It shows you how much other freelance bloggers charge, how your experience level affects your rates, and how to use my foolproof rate-setting table to choose your minimum and target rates.

 Use the handy freelance rate calculator at All Indie Writers to figure out how much you need to earn per hour to cover all your expenses.

 Free Ways to Improve Your Blogging